scikit-image/scikit-image/doc/source/skips/1-governance.rst

   decision-making process outlined above.

-- **Changes to this governance model or our mission, vision, and values** require a :ref:`skip` and follow the decision-making process outlined above, *unless* there is unanimous agreement from core developers on the change.
+- **Changes to this governance model or our mission, vision, and values** require an :ref:`skip` and follow the decision-making process outlined above, *unless* there is unanimous agreement from core developers on the change.

 If an objection is raised on a lazy consensus, the proposer can appeal to the